timsaucer/timsaucer.github.io/_posts/2021-05-04-introducing-cypher-to-my-players.md

 - People are not excited about mechanics.
 They are excited about the game they're going to play.
 - Explanation of the basic setting.
 See the notes in [[Introduction to Essirene]].
+- This is a *narrative* focused game.
+We may have some times where there will be combat but the goal is to be heavy in the role playing.
+- Cypher is great for keeping things flowing.
+It has a few simple mechanics that make for some fun experiences.
+- There are lots of single use magic items!

 ## Characters
 - Ask what kinds of characters they would enjoy playing in general.